JyotiSunkara/Genetic-Algorithms/README.md

 ## Summary

+A <b>genetic algorithm</b> is a search heuristic that is inspired by Charles Darwin’s theory of natural evolution.

+We have implemented it as follows:

 - Initialize a population
 - Determine fitness of population
-- Until convergence repeat the following:
+- Until convergence <i>repeat</i> the following:
     - <b>Select parents</b> from the population
     - <b>Crossover</b> to generate children vectors
     - Perform <b>mutation</b> on new population